fusebit/fusebot/README.md

 # Welcome to Fusebot!

-Fusebot is a flexible way of implementing custom slash commands in Node.js and NPM, powered by https://fusebit.io.
+Fusebot is a flexible way of implementing custom slash commands in Slack and Discord using Node.js and NPM, powered by https://fusebit.io.

 You can get Fusebot for Slack and Discord from [https://go.fusebit.io/fusebot/](https://go.fusebit.io/fusebot/?utm_source=github.com&utm_medium=referral&utm_campaign=fusebot&utm_content=readme).